Frequently Asked Questions

 Tell me more about the course schedule.

-The 2013 Program on Judicial Reform in Latin America and the United States will offer 3 courses in Spanish and 2 courses in English, which can be taken for a Certificate.
+The official courses for the 2014 program have not yet been finalized.
+In the past the program has offered 3 courses in Spanish and 2 courses in English, which can be taken for a certificate.
 Although the schedule is subject to change, classes will generally take place in the morning and early afternoon.
 Each class session will be about 1 hour and 35 minutes in length.
 Each class will meet four times, either the first week or the second week.

 Are there any online courses?